whorvath2/JARS/README.md

-# LIRS
+# LIRS - a Less Irritating R Server

-Less irritating R server
+The purpose of LIRS is to provide a reliable HTTP API for accessing the powerful data analytics and machine learning capabilities of R.